 Growing Water Lilies Indoors

 It would be wonderful to have a bowl of water lilies somewhere in the house with a single flower or cluster of flowers rising above the water.
 Unfortunately, this will be much easier said than done.
 Most water lilies, and especially the tropical species, require a fairly large growing area.
 Although estimates vary depending on the species, it's a safe bet that each plant needs about 36 square feet of water surface area to thrive over the long-term.
-In practical terms, this means a 6' by 6' body of water (like a small pond).
+In practical terms, this means a six-foot by six-foot body of water (like a small pond).
 This is not a practical option for the typical residential home.

 So is there anything you can do?